Rust-GCC/Reporting/2021-07-02-community-call.md

 * Error handling
 * Code Review
 * Technical Debt
-* Questions
+* Unit Type

 ## Monthly report overview

-Monthly Report for June 2021: WIP
+Monthly Report for June 2021: https://github.com/Rust-GCC/Reporting/blob/main/2021-06-monthly-report.org

 Interesting reading, which is what I am using as a reference.